 Waterford have just abut cobbled a team together, with a serious mixture of experience and youth.

 At the back, young Lee O'Connor will anchor the defence.
 He will play ahead of former Manchester United goalkeeper John O'Shea.
-Blackburn's Derrick Williams will provide some experience beside him in a very defensive team.
+Derrick Williams will return from the MLS to provide some more experience at the back in a very defensive team.

 Cappoquin's Jayson Molumby is another big hope for the future of this team and will anchor the midfield.